 less, allowing you to see the portion of the document that fits in the area of the terminal window:

 To scroll, you can use the up and down arrow keys on your keyboard.
-To page down one whole screens-worth of information, you can use either the space bar, the “Page Down” button on your keyboard, or the
+To page down, you can use either the space bar, the “Page Down” button on your keyboard, or the

 To scroll back up, you can use either the “Page Up” button, or the